 Mental illness can be an excruciating struggle and cross that many people carry.
 It’s important to acknowledge that mental illness is not equated with sinfulness or unholiness.
-Plenty of saints have struggled with their mental health and ended up in heaven with God (where there will be no anxiety, depression, etc.).
+Plenty of saints have struggled with their mental health, showing us how to move forward with faith even in the darkest of days.
 There is always hope!
 And the Lord is with you in every struggle.

 Saint Dymphna was born in Ireland during the 7th century.
 She is the patron saint of those suffering from depression and anxiety.
 You can pray the St. Dymphna Novena for Anxiety and Depression here.

 St. Louis Martin

 St. Louis was a devoted husband of St. Zelie Martin and father of many, one of whom was St. Therese of Lisieux.
 At the end of his life, he suffered from dementia and had to be admitted to an asylum for three years; this was a sorrow anddifficulty not only for Martin but for his children who loved him.
 He courageously accepted the cross God gave him, even remarking that “this trial is a mercy.”; you can pray this novena to St. Zelie Martin for healing, humility, and/or courage.

 St. Therese, the daughter of St. Louis and Zelie Martin, is known for her little way as well as for her sensitive soul.
 She’s thought to have suffered from depression and possibly from OCD.
 She would be a great intercessor for any mental health difficulties and sufferings.
 You can pray the St. Therese Novena here.